-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

-Initial actions 2020-2022 Links Responsibility Promote accessibility, including in workplaces as well as to and from workplaces Accessibility + Disability Strategy + Better Later Life Strategy Ministry of Social Development The Public Service leads by example with inclusive and wellbeing enhancing workplaces (This will include the following: Implementing SSC flexible work guidance to support employment accessibility Giving effect to SSC guidance on addressing bias in the Public Service Supporting the refresh of the government jobs website to ensure it attracts and is accessible to diverse communities Supporting the refresh of Public Service online induction module to reinforce diversity and inclusiveness) The Public Service Legislation Bill creates an obligation for Chief Executives to promote diversity and inclusiveness + The State Services Leadership Team's work programme to ensure discrimination is eliminated; and the Public Service is fully accessible, with everyone able to participate State Services Commission (SSC) Promote the health benefits of good work to health practitioners Royal Australasian College of Physicians Consensus on the Health Benefits of Good Work Ministry of Social Development Clarify guidance on lawful hiring and recruitment practices and promote lawful and best practice Human Rights Act Human Rights Commission
+Action: Promote accessibility, including in workplaces as well as to and from workplaces.

+This ties in with the Disability Strategy and Action Plan and the Better Later Life Strategy.
+The responsible government agency is the Ministry of Social Development.

+Action: The Public Service leads by example with inclusive and wellbeing enhancing workplaces.
+This will include the following:

+- implementing SSC flexible work guidance to support employment accessibility - giving effect to SSC guidance on addressing bias in the Public Service - supporting the refresh of the government jobs website to ensure it attracts and is accessible to diverse communities - supporting the refresh of Public Service online induction module to reinforce diversity and inclusiveness.

-This plan is a living document and new actions will be developed that address this priority alongside Government's broader work programme, guided by the kaupapa and informed by monitoring.
+This ties in with the Public Service Legislation Bill that creates an obligation for Chief Executives to promote diversity and inclusiveness.

+This also ties in with the State Services Leadership Team's work programme to ensure discrimination is eliminated; and the Public Service is fully accessible, with everyone able to participate.
+The responsible government body is the State Services Commission (SSC).

+Action: Promote the health benefits of good work to health practitioners.

+This ties in with the Royal Australasian College of Physicians Consensus on the Health Benefits of Good Work.
+The responsible government agency is the Ministry of Social Development.

+Action: Clarify guidance on lawful hiring and recruitment practices and promote lawful and best practice.

+This ties in with the Human Rights Act 1993.
+The responsible body is the Human Rights Commission.